lynndylanhurley/j-toker/readme.md

    * [PubSubJS][pubsub-js]: (optional) Event publish / subscribe.

    These dependencies were pulled down automatically if you used [bower] or [npm] to install jToker.
-3. Include j-toker in your project.
+3. Include jToker in your project.
    * If you're using [browserify][browserify] or similar, this will look like this:

      ~~~javascript